criteo/tf-yarn/README.md

 Quickstart
 ----------

-The core abstraction in `tf-skein` is called an `ExperimentFn`.
+The core abstraction in `tf-yarn` is called an `ExperimentFn`.
 It is a function returning a triple of an `Estimator`, and two specs -- `TrainSpec` and `EvalSpec`.